nilearn/nilearn/doc/haxby_decoding.rst

    At the end of this tutorial you will be able to:

-    1. Install and use the required tools (Nibabel and scikits-learn).
+    1. Install and use the required tools (Nibabel and scikit-learn).
     2. Load fMRI volumes in Python.
     3. Perform a state-of-the-art decoding analysis of fMRI data.
     4. Perform even more sophisticated analyzes of fMRI data.